noelboss/PageQueryBoss/README.md

 ## Building the query

-The query can be with key value pairs, or only keys. and can be nested.
-To ilustrate a short example:
+The query can contain key and value pairs, or only keys.
+It can be nested and contain closures for dynamic values.
+To illustrate a short example:

 	// simple query:
 	$query = [